coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 ## Problem Statement

-Advanced cluster Upgrade Service (AUS) as described [here](https://service.pages.redhat.com/dev-guidelines/docs/sre-capabilities/advanced-upgrade-service/) are valueable beyond the scope of AppSRE tenants and app-interface.
+Advanced cluster Upgrade Service (AUS) as described [here](https://service.pages.redhat.com/dev-guidelines/docs/sre-capabilities/advanced-upgrade-service/) is valueable beyond the scope of AppSRE tenants and app-interface.
 While interested parties can open tickets with AppSRE to get their OCM organization and clusters configured for AUS into app-interface without actual app-interface touchpoints, it leaves the toil of change-management with AppSRE.

 ## Goals